arcmesh-labs/arcmesh-cli/README.md

 ### `mcp unwrap`

 Reads `mcpServers` from Claude Desktop's config and imports any `wsl.exe`-wrapped entries back into `.mcp/config.json`, reversing what `sync` produced.
-Useful for migrating manually-written entries or bootstrapping a project config from an existing Claude Desktop setup.
+Useful for migrating manually-written entries or bootstrapping from an existing Claude Desktop setup.

 ```
 $ mcp unwrap
 ✓ Imported 2 server(s): github, myserver
 ```

 Entries that already exist in `.mcp/config.json` are skipped by default.
 Use `--force` to overwrite them.
-Non-wrapped entries (those that don't use `wsl.exe`) are reported separately and left untouched.
+Non-wrapped entries are reported separately and left untouched.

 ```
 $ mcp unwrap